Riemannian conditional gradient methods for composite optimization problems: Convergence analysis

 \subsection{Analysis with the adaptive and the diminishing step sizes}

-\begin{theorem} Let $x^*$ be an optimal point of~\eqref{eq:prob}, and assume that $f$ is geodesically convex.
+Building upon the theoretical results established previously, we now present the main theorem regarding the convergence rate for two types of step sizes: the adaptive and the diminishing step sizes. \begin{theorem} Let $x^*$ be an optimal point of~\eqref{eq:prob}, and assume that $f$ is $R$-convex.
 Then, the sequence of iterates $\{x^k\}$ generated by Algorithm \ref{alg:RGCG} with the adaptive or diminishing step size satisfies $F(x^k)-F(x^*)=O(1 / k)$.
 Specifically, we obtain

 \end{theorem} \begin{proof} From Lemma \ref{lemma:des} and the diminishing step size $\lambda_k=\frac{2}{k+2} \in (0, 1) $, we have